seantywork/seantywork/README.md

 Also try finding me on [RootMe](https://www.root-me.org/) or [HackTheBox](https://www.hackthebox.com/),

-and you will see what an astonishing fool I am.
+and you will see what an incredibly genuine idiot I am.

 Good day!